 The affine Deligne-Lusztig varieties $X_{\mu}(b)$ and $X_{\preceq \mu}(b)$ carry a natural action (by left multiplication) by the group

 This action induces an action of $J_b(F)$ on the set of irreducible components.

-Previously, only little was known about the set of $J_b(F)$-orbits of irreducible components.
-From the work of Rapoport and Zink one can obtain that this set of orbits is finite (and one could even deduce the same in much more general situations for $G$ replaced by a parahoric group scheme): \begin{lemma} $J_b(F)\backslash \Sigma(X_{\mu}(b))$ is finite. \end{lemma} \begin{proof} By \cite[Theorem 1.4, Section 2.1]{RZIndag} there is a closed subscheme $Y\subset \Grass$ of finite type such that for each $g\in X_{\mu}(b)$ there is a $j\in J_b(F)$ with $j^{-1}g\in Y$.
-In particular, it is enough to show that $Y\cap X_{\mu}(b)$ has only finitely many irreducible components.
-This follows as $Y\cap X_{\mu}(b)$ is (perfectly) of finite type. \end{proof} This finiteness question has also been considered by several other people, compare for example Fargues \cite[Thm.~2.4.13]{Fargues}, or recently Mieda \cite{mieda}.

-A complete description was previously only known for the groups $\GL_n$ and $\GSp_{2n}$ and minuscule $\mu$ where the action is transitive (\cite{modpdiv},\cite{polpdiv}), and for some other particular cases, see for example \cite{vollaardwedhorn} for a particular family of unitary groups and minuscule $\mu$.
+A complete description of the set of orbits was previously only known for the groups $\GL_n$ and $\GSp_{2n}$ and minuscule $\mu$ where the action is transitive (\cite{modpdiv},\cite{polpdiv}), and for some other particular cases, see for example \cite{vollaardwedhorn} for a particular family of unitary groups and minuscule $\mu$.